wkolowski/Type-Theory-Wishlist/README.md

 & tl : (#n : Nat) -> NVec (s n) -> NVec n
 ```

-A negative vector works like follows: if its index is a successor, we can project from it a value of type `A` (using `hd`) and the rest of the vector, whose index is `n`.
+A negative vector works like follows: if its index is a successor, we can project from it a value of type `A` and the rest of the vector, whose index is `n`.

 ```
 NNil : NVec A z